-Sinusitis or sinus infection seems to be a part of many lives but when you see the numbers you will be shocked!
-Almost 31 million people in America alone suffer from sinusitis so one can imagine what the numbers will be world-wide.
-There is so much money being spent on over-the-counter medication for this condition.
-In certain cases when these medications don’t seem to alleviate the sinus infection the doctors or more specifically otolaryngologists advise for proper diagnosis procedure followed up with treatment methods.
+Sinusitis surgery or sinus infection seems to be a part of many lives but when you see the numbers you will be shocked!
+Almost 31 million people in America alone suffer from sinusitis surgery so one can imagine what the numbers will be world-wide.
+In certain cases when these medications don’t seem to alleviate the sinus infection the doctors; or more specifically otolaryngologists advise for proper diagnosis procedure followed up with treatment methods.
 If you are having repetitive episodes of acute sinusitis conditions then you definitely need to know about these methods.

-The diagnosis usually starts with examination of the sinus openings by sending a long and thin tube having a light and camera at its tip through your nose.
+The diagnosis usually starts with examination of the sinus openings by sending a long; and thin tube having a light and camera at its tip through your nose.
 Though not very painful, for you to be comfortable an anesthetic nasal spray can be applied.
 The other way is to analyze the mucus samples which helps understand whether the causal agent is virus, bacteria or fungus.
-A CT scan can help understand the extent of the problem and a consultation with a specialist in immunology and allergy can help understand to what extent factors such as allergy, anatomical deviations or immune system influence your prevailing condition.
-Based on the diagnosis results of some or all of the above, as the case may be, appropriate medications or corrective methods are advised to you.
+A CT scan can help understand the extent of the problem; and a consultation with a specialist in immunology and allergy can help understand to what extent factors such as allergy, anatomical deviations or immune system influence your prevailing condition.
+Based on the diagnosis results of some or all of the above, as the case may be;

 What are Sinusitis complications?